-The competitiveness of agriculture, manufacturing, tourism, education and other services exports are no longer constrained by a high Australian dollar as at the height of the resources expansion.
+The competitiveness of agriculture, manufacturing, tourism, education and other services exports are less constrained by the high Australian dollar than they were at the height of the mining expansion.
 Businesses will also benefit from increased availability of labour and lower input costs.

 - population growth